 MQTT clients publish a message to an MQTT broker and other MQTT clients subscribe to messages they want to receive.
 Implementations of MQTT clients typically require a minimal footprint so are well suited for deployment on small constrained devices and are very efficient in their bandwidth requirements.

-HiveMQ develops a Java-based MQTT client that is available under an open source license.
+HiveMQ developed a Java-based MQTT client that is available under an open source license.

 MQTT brokers receive published messages and dispatch the message to the subscribing MQTT clients.
 An MQTT message contains a message topic that MQTT clients subscribe to and MQTT brokers use these subscription lists for determining the MQTT clients to receive the message.